Kambi Group

-Kambi Group Plc is a B2B provider of sports betting services to licensed B2C gambling operators.
+Kambi Group Plc is a B2B provider for sports betting services to licensed B2C gambling operators.
 The company provides a software platform with front end user interface, odds compiling, customer intelligence and risk management.
+Kambi was established in 2010 as an independent operating subsidiary of Unibet to meet anticipated demand for B2B sports betting services.

 Kambi Group is listed on First North at Nasdaq Stockholm under the symbol "KAMBI".
 The company is eCOGRA certified, with Redeye AB as certified advisor.

 History

 On 19 May 2014, shareholders of Unibet Group plc approved the proposed spin-off of its B2B subsidiary Kambi Group Plc.
 The company's 95 per cent stake in the business was subsequently distributed to Unibet shareholders.
 Kambi Group Plc share started trading on the NASDAQ OMX Stockholm First North on 2 June 2014.
 The share closed at SEK 34 on the first day of trading, giving the company a market valuation of SEK 1,011,200,700.

 Since being listed, Kambi have grown from 80 people to over 800+ people with offices in Malta (HQ), Bucharest, London, Manila, Philadelphia, Stockholm and Sydney.
 In 2013, the online and mobile gambling operator 888 Holdings moved its sportsbook services to Kambi for its 888sport brand.
 In 2014 32Red selected Kambi as their sportsbook provider, and extended the contract in 2016.
 Also in 2016, LeoVegas signed an agreement with Kambi Sportsbook to enter the sports betting market.
 Following this announcement The Rank Group and Kambi enabled Rank's online casino brand Grosvenor to provide betting to its 1.7m UK customer base via mobile and desktop channels.

+In June 2018, following the United States Supreme Court ruling that struck down PASPA, Kambi powered the launch of the DraftKings Sportsbook in New Jersey, and on 1 August 2018 it took what was reported as the first legal online sports wager placed through a mobile app in the United States.

 In February 2018, Kambi made a strategic investment in virtual sports provider Virtus Sports.
 The investment saw the company take a 25% stake in the business and will coincide with the integration of 3D football, horse racing, greyhound and motorsports games into Kambi's sports betting portfolio.

 In August 2021, Kambi acquired esports data company Abios.

 In September 2022, it was announced Kambi had acquired the Copenhagen-headquartered digital B2B platform for the gambling industry, Shape Games for €38.5 million.

+In 2024, co-founder Kristian Nylén stepped down after leading the company since 2010, and former Sportradar executive Werner Becher was appointed chief executive officer.